pretendWhale/moocletpolicy/README.md

+# MOOClet Policy app
-# Heroku Django Starter Template
+FOr creating and managing MOOClets ([mooclets.com](http://mooclets.com)) Based on the Heroku Django Starter Template
 An utterly fantastic project starter template for Django 1.9.

 ## Features